-Gwen Samuel said she received a letter from her employer, The Gesell Institute of Child Development, on March 15 telling her not to return to her part-time job leading workshops for parents of children enrolled in Head Start.
+Gwen Samuel, the founder of the organization, said she received a letter from her employer, The Gesell Institute of Child Development, on March 15 telling her not to return to her part-time job leading workshops for parents of children enrolled in Head Start.

 “We have been informed by New Haven Public Schools that your involvement with Head Start parents on a personal advocacy level is considered a conflict of interest and have been asked to remove you from the program,” wrote Marcy Guddemi, the Geselle Institute’s executive director.
 The position was funded by a grant through a contract with the New Haven Public Schools.

 Samuel, a Meriden mom and outspoken proponent of Gov. Dannel P. Malloy’s proposal to reform teacher tenure, said the timing makes her believe it was retaliation for bringing the controversial former Washington, D.C. schools chancellor to Connecticut.

 “What else could it be?” asked Samuel.
 “Why would this just come out of the blue?”

 Guddemi declined to comment on her letter, saying she could not discuss personnel issues in public.
 New Haven Superintendent of Schools Reginald Mayo did not return a telephone call seeking comment.